NyashaNziramasanga/Masters-of-Computer-Science/COMP9732-enterprise-cloud-systems/Week9-enterprise-analysis-design/week9-notes.md

 **Systems Engineering** - A process that is concerned with specifying a system, integrating its components and testing that the system meets its requirements

 ---

+## Enterprise Integration Frameworks

+- **Application Programming Interfaces (API)**, A set of procedures that allow external applications to connect to an application & obtain data or services and used to integrate systems

+- **Standardisation**, A formal specification to establish the technical requirements for the operation of a system e.g. HTML

+- **Data Integration Technologies**, Focus on integrating enterprise via data e.g. data warehouse

+- **Enterprise Integration Levels**,
+- **Extract Transform & Load**, Moving data from system A to system B may require data transformation to format
+- **Data Middleware**, Make a Data Middleware to handle data transformations e.g. database gateways to different databases, Take SQL & translate to specific database format & translate the results back for the client

+- **Centralised Database**, A collection of heterogeneous, component databases over which a global view of the data is created, so that the separate databases can be treated as if they were a single database

+- **Data Warehouse**, Used for Online Analytical Processing (OLAP).
+The OLAP server sits between a client & a database management systems (DBMS) & understands how data is organised in the database & has special functions for analysing the data